AndresMireles/OptimalPortfolioLiquidation/README.md

 # Optimal Portfolio Liquidation

-This project contains a complete replication of the model and numerical experiments presented in [Gueant, Lehalle, and Fernandez-Tapia (2012)](http://arxiv.org/abs/1106.3279).
+This project contains a complete replication of the model and numerical experiments presented in [Guéant, Lehalle, and Fernandez-Tapia (2012)](http://arxiv.org/abs/1106.3279).
 The codebase implements the theoretical framework for optimal portfolio liquidation using limit orders and extends the analysis with sensitivity studies and comparisons with benchmark strategies.

 ## What is Covered in the Code